 This crossover was from the Tannoy professional series and sounded very good.
 But, did not have the intense clarity of the number two crossover.
 I decided to get the soldering iron warmed up and made a couple of mods to the crossover.
 After, which, installed it, into the enclosures.

 I also used a very high-grade cable to connect the drivers to the crossover.
-And, actually soldered all cables directly to the Drivers.
-The cables were soldered directly and the other ends soldered to the crossovers.
+And, actually soldered all wires directly to the Drivers.
+The wires were soldered directly and the other ends fastened to the crossovers.
 And, now the only thing to do was to test the system.
 Firstly, to see if it all worked and secondly to see how it sounded!

-The modifications were carried out at one of my friends listening rooms.
+The modifications carried out at one of my friends listening rooms.
 My friend has a pair of Tannoy Autographs, fitted with 15″ monitor Golds.
-And, these are a simply amazing sounding pair of Loudspeakers.
+And, these are a merely unique sounding pair of Loudspeakers.

 As you can see, Edinburgh’s look rather humble next to the Autographs.
 But, it was the sound that we wanted to hear.

-It only took a few bars of the music and we were both in 100% agreement.
-The Edinburgh’s sounded absolutely fantastic.
-They had the clarity in the upper regions plus the middle tines that these pepperpot drivers are renowned for.
+It only took a few bars of the music, and we were both in 100% agreement.
+Edinburgh’s sounded fantastic.
+They had the clarity in the upper regions plus the middle tines that these pepperpot drivers are renowned.

 But, there was the Bass.
-OMG, what an amazing sounding bass.
+OMG, what an incredible sounding bass.
 It had everything you could imagine.
 And, the sound was so close to the Autographs it was a shock for us.
-This was the best sound I had ever heard from Edinburgh’s.
-Resulting in such a pleasure from what we had done.
+The best sound I had ever heard from Edinburgh’s.
+And, were resulting in such a pleasure from what we had done.

 If ever, anybody ever says to me Edinburg’s are no good because they lack bass.
 I will stand up and tell them my story.
 There is, however, another small point to add to this story.
-My friend was using very expensive loudspeaker cables made by an American company.
-My friend paid over 6000 USD for his loudspeaker cables.
-But, when we fitted my loudspeaker cables the difference was let me say more than noticeable!
+My friend was using costly loudspeaker cables made by an American company.
+And, paid over 6000 USD for his loudspeaker cables.
+But, when we fitted my loudspeaker cables, the difference was let me say more than noticeable!

-If you have enjoyed ‘Bass improved in Tannoy Ed’s’, please share with friends – thank you.
+If you have enjoyed ‘Bass improved in Tannoy’, please share with friends – thank you.